Are you singing and not enjoying it?

 This can be fixed with some training.
 Tension is one of the biggest problems of singers.
 Your whole body is an instrument and your lifestyle is involved in how you feel when you sing.
 Bad sleep, bad diet, aches and pains, bad posture, all of that impacts your singing.
 Stress from being on stage, fight-or-flight response, when your lizard brain thinks your audience is going to eat you also doesn’t help.

 First make sure that you practice singing without being stressed.
 You can’t assume you will be perfect just by walking on the stage.
 That is a recipe for disaster.
 You got to make those muscles remember the right ways of doing things.
 While practicing, you need to isolate the muscles that don’t need to help you sing.
 They want to help you, because they don’t know better, but that means there is a lot of unnecessary tension and movement and pushing and pulling to make the sound, which ends up creating a mess and inability to perform under these circumstances for a long time.
 Again, what do you need to do?
-Find a person who can give you advice exercises you can do.
-Singing should feel easy.
-That is if you are doing it right.
+Find a person who can give you advice and exercises you can do.
 If it starts hurting or feeling tight, you’re doing something wrong and you should not continue like that.
 A good rule of thumb, if it hurts stop.